aoijs/documentation/src/functions/usddigitalFormat.md

 ---
-description: Displays the time in digital form.
+Description: Displays the time in digital form.
 ---
 <hr>